-This 30 minute recipe for lamb meatballs with pine nuts and raisins is certain to go on repeat in your household over other meatball recipes.
+These Lamb Meatballs with Pine Nuts and Raisins are a 30 minute recipe that is certain to go on repeat in your household over other meatball recipes.
 It is quick to assemble for a weeknight dinner.

 And kids love it.
 The sweetness from the raisins and cinnamon in the lamb meatballs appeals so strongly to my kiddo that she often has thirds.
 A winner for sure.